 Papers for ISRR 2017 may be submitted in two formats:

 Long Format: We welcome papers of up to 16 pages, in Springer format, that describe thought-provoking research ideas or directions for which there is already established implementation or evidence.
 Selected papers will be organized into topical panels for presentation, debate and discussion.

 Blue Sky Ideas Format: In cooperation with the Computing Community Consortium (CCC), we encourage submissions to a special “Blue Sky Ideas” track.
-These are shorter (target length 4 pages) papers which describe visionary ideas, long term challenges, and opportunities in research that are outside of the current mainstream topics of the field and which will provoke discussion or debate.
+These are shorter (target length 4 to 6 pages) papers which describe visionary ideas, long term challenges, and opportunities in research that are outside of the current mainstream topics of the field and which will provoke discussion or debate.